camilbancioiu/shelladder/README.md

 called by other exported functions, but not from Bash.

 Once you're happy with your Python functions, save your file.
-For example, `addertest.py` in your current folder.
+For example, `myfunctions.py` in your current folder.
 Now run this command:

 ```
-python3 /some/where/shelladder/shelladder.py addertest.py
+python3 /some/where/shelladder/shelladder.py myfunctions.py
 ```

-Now `shelladder` has created a new dot-folder in your `$HOME` called `.shelladder`, where it will deploy your `addertest.py` module (with minor modifications!), and it will create a companion Bash script, called `addertest.sh`.
+Now `shelladder` has created a new dot-folder in your `$HOME` called `.shelladder`, where it will deploy your `myfunctions.py` module (with minor modifications!), and it will create a companion Bash script, called `myfunctions.sh`.

-And by sourcing `addertest.sh` into your shell, you gain access to all the `# export`-ed functions in `addertest.py`.
+And by sourcing `myfunctions.sh` into your shell, you gain access to all the `# export`-ed functions in `myfunctions.py`.
 Neat, right?
 Take a look at these two generated files, to see what happened.

 Now try sourcing:

 ```
-source ~/.shelladder/addertest.sh
+source ~/.shelladder/myfunctions.sh
 ```

 Try calling `printdir` now!